howler118/milestone-project-one/README.md

     - Surface Duo
     - Galaxy Fold

-4) The website was tested on actual iPhone 6 in addition to laptop/PC.
+4) The website was tested on an actual iPhone 6 in addition to laptop/PC.

 # Known Bugs